Muhammad0074/Space-Travel-Website/README.md

 # Space-Travel-Website

 This project is a simple, animated, and responsive registration form for a space travel website.
-The form allows users to sign up for a space trip, providing their name, email, country, experience level, and motivation for wanting to explore space.
+The form allows users to sign up for a space trip, providing their name, email, country, experience level, and the reason for wanting to explore space.

 ## features